BushelScript/help/website/docs/ref/specifiers.md

 sidebar_label: "Part 1: Specifiers"
 ---

-A _specifier_ is a composable query of object relations.
+A _specifier_ is a composable query of relations.
+The concepts and syntax come directly from AppleScript.

 See also: [Quick Tutorial](/docs/tutorial/specifiers).

 ## Relations

-_Relations_ _relate_ objects to each other, connecting them through an object graph somewhat analogous to a [relational database](https://en.wikipedia.org/wiki/Relational_database).
+_Relations_ relate items to each other, connecting them through an item graph somewhat analogous to a [relational database](https://en.wikipedia.org/wiki/Relational_database).

-Relations are not themselves syntactic elements, but exist at runtime between objects and are described by specifiers.
+Relations are not themselves syntactic elements, but exist at runtime between items and are described by specifiers.

 ## [Chaining](/docs/ref/grammar#specifier)

-A specifier _chains_ together descriptions of relations, starting from a concrete _root object_.
+A specifier is a _chain_ of relation descriptions, starting from a concrete _root item_.

-For example, a specifier might refer to the `length` property of its root object, or it might refer to an element (of an element) of the root.
+For example, a specifier referring to the `id` property of a root item is a chain of one relation description.
+On the other hand, a specifier referring to the `length` property of the Calendar event before the event "Lunch" of the root item (a Calendar account) is a chain of three relation descriptions.

 ## Element relations

-Objects are often organized into a hierarchical tree structure through _element relations_.
-An object is an _element_ of another when it is hierarchically subordinate to it in such a structure.
+Items are often organized into a hierarchical tree structure through _element relations_.
+An item is an _element_ of another when it is hierarchically subordinate to it in such a structure.

-An element relation exists based on an element type, an indexing form, and zero to two _identifying objects_ (depending on the indexing form).
+An element relation exists based on an element type, an indexing form, and zero to two _identifying items_ (depending on the indexing form).

 ### [Element specifiers](/docs/ref/grammar#specifier)